 Why People Struggle to Make Decisions

-Before we dive into the criteria for making great decisions, it’s important for us to start this discussion by understanding decision-making itself and what makes it a challenge for many people.
+Before we dive into the criteria for making great decisions, it’s important for us to start this discussion by understanding decision-making itself and what makes the question, “how to make decisions” so challenging for so many people.

 The struggle that many people have when it comes to making decisions stems from the beliefs they have in relation to those decisions.

 What does that mean?
 It means that our beliefs determine our actions or inactions.
 For example, as an executive, if you believe that moving forward with a business decision could be too risky, you might feel reluctant to make that decision.
 On the other hand, if you believe that hiring a highly recommended CFO will alleviate your load and save you a ton of money in the long run, you will probably make that decision enthusiastically.
 What you believe to be true drives the decisions you make.